 So, let’s take a look at the differences in quality of life you may experience living in Canada by comparing some popular big cities to somewhat smaller counterparts, and what they have to offer so we can determine whether the myths hold up.

 The most important factor in your decision of where to live in Canada will most likely be the place or province that offers the best job opportunities related to your occupation.
 While it’s certainly true that because there are larger amounts of businesses in cities which means more positions which need to be filled, competition for those positions will be a lot harder.
 Many open positions in smaller cities or towns are open because they desperately need to fill that position, which gives you a much better chance of success.

-Canadian citizens nearing retirement tend to want to see out there golden years in a more peaceful setting, which means they will move away from bustling cities to smaller towns.
-This creates the situation of a population who spends money, but doesn’t work.
-This creates opportunities, because restaurants need managers and servers, construction companies need engineers, carpenters, plumbers, electricians, and the list goes on and on.
+Canadian citizens nearing retirement tend to want to see out their golden years in a more peaceful setting, which means they will move away from bustling cities to smaller towns.
+This creates the situation of a population that spends money but doesn’t work.
+This creates opportunities because restaurants need managers and servers, construction companies need engineers, carpenters, plumbers, electricians, and the list goes on and on.

 It is estimated that by 2036 only 62% of the Canadian population will be participating in the workforce.
 This will place a massive burden on government spending, which is also why the Canadian government has set such high immigration targets.
 They want skilled young immigrants to help build the economy as well as start families that will become a part of the Canadian economic boom going forward.

 A view of mountain peaks from wherever you are, rivers and forests surrounding your town, children playing in the streets.
 A lot of people believe these luxuries are a thing of the past.
 More and more people are finding this kind of life still exists in small-town Canada.
 In a survey of the best communities in Canada, two-thirds were towns or small cities with a population of less than 40,000 people.
 These communities are safe, have high incomes, and are experiencing strong population growth.